-Unit 1 (RO21): Providing good quality care for individuals in health, social and early years care settings
+Unit 1 (RO21): How a variety of health care professionals provide good quality care in different settings.

-Unit 2 (RO22): Communication with people in different care settings
+Unit 2 (RO22): How health care professionals communicate with people in different settings.

-Unit 3 (RO23): Understanding body systems and health problems
+Unit 3 (RO23): Studying several body systems like circulation or breathing and the diseases that can affect them.

-Unit 4 (RO29): Understanding different dietary needs of people
+Unit 4 (RO29): Understanding different dietary needs of people, for example those who need a gluten-free or low fat diet.

-Unit 1 (RO21): EXAM UNIT and contributes 25% of final grade.

-Essential values of care for use with individuals in care settings.
-This is a taught unit and involves learning about the rights of users in a variety of care settings and how those rights are maintained, together with the values of care for that setting.
-Specific topics include: protecting children from abuse, promoting equality in the workplace, the importance of confidentiality, implementing hygiene and health, the importance of safety policies, and the role of legislation in care settings.
+Unit 1 (RO21): This a fully taught unit that is examined in a final exam worth 25% of the final grade.
+We study the rights and needs of people in care settings and how these are met by health care professionals.
+Topics include protecting children from abuse; promoting equality in the workplace; the importance of confidentiality; ensuring hygiene and health; the importance of safety policies; and the role of legislation in care settings.

-Unit 2 (RO22): PORTFOLIO UNIT and contributes 25% of final grade.
+Unit 2 (RO22): This is a coursework unit and contributes 25% of final grade.
+You will be taught about effective communication in health, social care and early years settings.